Help for 4 Types of Lower Back Pain

 It’s very common to experience a dull, aching sensation, especially during extended periods of standing.

 Having facet joint inflammation means that you should avoid over arching your lower back.
 This can be very irritating to the articular joint and can be very painful.
-Maintain strong abdominal muscles is key to minimizing this discomfort.

 4) The Intraspinal Muscles